 Spotify’s “Single. + Loving it.”
 Playlist

-The most important part of the party, right?
-There are tons of red and pink cocktails created for this holiday and you can still make them for your party in a tongue-in-cheek way at your home bar.
+The most important part of the party is the cocktails, right?
+There are tons of red and pink drinks created for this holiday and you can still make them for your party in a tongue-in-cheek way at your home bar.
 There are two drinks that continually pop up when you search for anti-Valentine’s Day cocktails: Stupid Cupid and Love on the Rocks (see the theme?).
 Both are colorful and easy to make!

 If you are avoiding red and pink, many dark anti-Valentine’s Day drinks make use of bitters.
 Put a dark twist on a classic mimosa or if you have a crowd coming over, mix up a pitcher of a bitter version of a Salty Dog.

 There are so many creative cocktails online that you’ll be sure to find a few that will suit your party!

 Valentine’s Day is known for being a day of candy, cupcakes and other sweets.
 If you want to give your treats the anti-Valentine twist, try conversation heart cookies with sassy sayings, which you can make yourself or find online.
 You can also grab broken heart cupcake toppers!